We're joining up health and care information across our boroughs

 Information for residents in Barnet, Camden, Enfield, Haringey and Islington

-Better information will improve the local services health and care services you receive
+Better information will improve the local health and care services you receive

 What does this mean for you?

-Being able to see your health and social care records at any time and in different places means health and care professionals can make quicker and safer decisions about your care.
+The joined-up record will mean that the health and care professionals involved in your care can see your information and make quicker and safer decisions about your care.
 We are joining up health and care records across Barnet, Camden, Enfield, Haringey and Islington.

-An overview of the benefits, and how the joined-up record works can be found on this page.
-In addition, you'll find further information on this website:
+An overview of the benefits, and how the joined-up record works can be found on this page, as well as links to:

 Joining up health and care records improves care for everyone.
 Watch a short film about how it works, and the benefits for patients.

-The information on this page is also available in a printed leaflet which available at your GP practice when they become part of the joined up record.
+The information on this page is also available in a printed leaflet which will be available at your GP practice when they become part of the joined-up record.
 This can also be downloaded.

 Most of your current health and care information, such as medication and allergies, the summary of your care from past hospital stays and future appointments will be included.
 This will be your recent history as health and care services have not always recorded this information on electronic systems.